-Edward J Schuck and Graeme R Mitchell are the two Board appointed directors of Annuitas.
+Edward J Schuck and Stephen P Ward are the two Board appointed directors of Annuitas.

-The Board is also the Trustee of the Global Asset Trust (the GAT), which holds the assets of all National Provident Fund Schemes.
-The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as Trustee of the Scheme, according to the Strategic Asset Allocation (refer note 3).
+The Board is also the Trustee of the Global Asset Trust (the GAT), which holds the assets of all the National Provident Fund Schemes.
+The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as Trustee of the Scheme, according to the Strategic Asset Allocation Strategy (refer note 3).